This is How Big Business Stories Destroy Your Chance to Sell Your Small Business

 How it hurts you:

 Some big businesses sell at spectacular, multi-billion-dollar valuations before they ever show a penny of profit.
-They grow revenue to nose-bleed levels while eating through enormous amounts of capital, as they race to their public offering or private acquisition.
+They grow revenue to nose-bleed levels while eating through enormous amounts of capital, as they race to their public offering or private equity acquisition.
 When they sell, and the 26-year-old founder becomes the latest billionaire, press coverage overwhelms every outlet.

 And we as small business owners conclude: revenue is good.
 It must represent great value to a potential buyer.